Object of the Month

 In later years the pottery changed hands several times and eventually closed in 2007.
 T.G.
 Green is probably best known for their blue and white Cornishware, examples of which can be seen in the museum.

-We have several exciting Temporary Exhibitions being hosted by Sharpe’s Pottery Museum this Summer including:
+We have several exciting Temporary Exhibitions being hosted by Sharpe’s Pottery Museum this Autumn including:

-Featured Artists in the Museum Gift Shop - Summer 2017
+Featured Artists in the Museum Gift Shop - Autumn 2017

 We have a selection of temporary exhibitions currently on display within our gift shop, with all items available to purchase from the museum reception desk.
 The original works of artist Kay Smith can be seen in the "Calke Abbey Collection" that is on display alongside the printed works of Barry Phillips Smith, which depict local heritage features within the surrounding landscape; such as Moira Furnace, the Tramway Arch at Ticknall and of course Sharpe's Pottery Museum.

 The "Ceramic Creations" of Jayne Proctor from "Sheepshead Pottery" are also being exhibited in our Gift Shop and are available to purchase from the reception desk.
 The main creations produced at the Sheepshead Pottery include quirky clay likenesses of a variety of animals, such as hares, field mice, owls and of course sheep.
 Another pottery display which we are currently exhibiting in our museum gift shop, includes the works of Louise Roe from the "Furnace Lane Pottery".
 An array of items will be available to purchase from the museum reception desk, which range from themed ceramic dishes and tea light holders, to slightly larger and more ornamental jugs and bowls.
-More recently we have also started to exhibit the works of Kathryn Borg from "Highly Crafted Ceramics", which include an array of ornamental dishes, plates and vases that have been inspired by the National Forest.
+We are also currently exhibiting the works of Kathryn Borg from "Highly Crafted Ceramics", which include an array of ornamental dishes, plates and vases that have been inspired by the National Forest.

 A small carpentry exhibition is on display in our gift shop, which has been set-up by local woodworker "Clem" and which includes various handcrafted items such as themed trinket boxes and tealight holders.
 Again all items on display are available to purchase from the museum reception desk.